apache/flink/docs/dev/table/sourceSinks.zh.md

 </div>

 * `getLookupFunction(lookupkeys)`: Returns a `TableFunction` which used to lookup the matched row(s) via lookup keys.
 The lookupkeys are the field names of `LookupableTableSource` in the join equal conditions.
 The eval method parameters of the returned `TableFunction`'s should be in the order which `lookupkeys` defined.
 It is recommended to define the parameters in varargs (e.g. `eval(Object... lookupkeys)` to match all the cases).
 The return type of the `TableFunction` must be identical to the return type defined by the `TableSource.getReturnType()` method.
 * `getAsyncLookupFunction(lookupkeys)`: Optional.
 Similar to `getLookupFunction`, but the `AsyncLookupFunction` lookups the matched row(s) asynchronously.
 The underlying of `AsyncLookupFunction` will be called via [Async I/O](/dev/stream/operators/asyncio.html).
 The first argument of the eval method of the returned `AsyncTableFunction` should be defined as `java.util.concurrent.CompletableFuture` to collect results asynchronously (e.g. `eval(CompletableFuture<Collection<String>> result, Object... lookupkeys)`).
-Can throw an exception if the TableSource doesn't support asynchronously lookup.
+The implementation of this method can throw an exception if the TableSource doesn't support asynchronously lookup.
 * `isAsyncEnabled()`: Returns true if async lookup is enabled.
 It requires `getAsyncLookupFunction(lookupkeys)` is implemented if `isAsyncEnabled` returns true.

 {% top %}